 Checking the Estimate

 Chart 2 confirms that 24.8% appears reasonable.
 Clearly the Sithanen flat tax, his other massive blunders and the maintaining of these toxic policies till now have caused a huge disconnect – there has also been one between international oil prices and what we pay at the local plumps – the like of which we've never seen before.
 Again, those in favour of the unsustainable tax structure will say that we've received a lot of FDI so trickle-down does work.
 And it's all good.
-While we did receive plenty of FDI we know we didn't get enough of the proper variety as otherwise it would have moved the growth clock in a more decent manner – 2019 will be the ninth consecutive year that growth will be under 4% or half the 8% needed.
+While we did receive plenty of FDI we know we didn't get enough of the proper variety as otherwise it would have moved the growth needle in a more decent manner – 2019 will be the ninth consecutive year that growth will be under 4% or half the 8% needed.
 We also know that the poor growth didn't trickle down.
 We just have to look at better measures of inequality – the Gini coefficient is not one of them.
 Or hear accounts of visits to public hospitals.

 Getting More Precise